 Also, when coated properly, steel mouldings are remarkably corrosion resistant.
 Raw steel is available in a pre-primed version with a galvanized base layer that offers even more protection.
-Metal mouldings will not rot, promote mold, and they are impervious to insects
+And stainless steel is a no-brainer for combining looks with durability.

-If you think metal mouldings are ideal for your next project, please contact a Dahlstrom Roll Form design specialist to have your questions answered today!
+There are few metal moulding companies in the world today.
+If you think architectural metal trim is ideal for your next project, contact a design specialist to have your questions answered ASAP.

 (Editor's note: This article was originally published in January 2016 and was recently updated.)